Policies

 How Evaluation Works

-When an agent calls requestAction(), Koladr runs the action through all applicable policies:
+When an agent calls requestAction(), Koladr runs the action through every active policy registered for that action type:

 Policy Effects